 NOTAM of anticipated or actual disruption of air traffic services and/or supporting services, including associated contingency arrangements, as early as practicable and, in the case of foreseeable disruption, not less than 48 hours in advance.

-Reassignment to adjacent States of the responsibility for providing meteorological and information on status of navigation aids.
+Delegation to adjacent States of the responsibility for providing meteorological information and dynamic Aeronautical information.

 APPENDIX G: REGIONAL ATM CONTINGENCY PLAN TEMPLATE